 Caution!
 Before you install the Controller, you must first download and configure a Java Runtime Environment (JRE).
-Fortify CloudScan supports Apache Tomcat version 9.x for Java 8.
-For information about how to download and configure JRE, see the Oracle documentation for the supported JRE version.
+For information about supported JRE versions, see the Micro Focus Fortify Software System Requirements guide.
+For information about how to download and configure JRE, see the documentation for the supported JRE version.